 Traditionally, unincorporated associations had no legal existence.
 This had many important consequences.
 First, an association could not own or transfer property in its own name; second, an association could not enter into contracts or other legal obligations; and third, an association could not sue or be sued.

 The inability to sue or be sued had many important ramifications.
 It meant, for example, that a church association could not sue its members.
-If a church member's negligence caused fire damage to a church building, ...
+If a church member's negligence caused fire damage to a church building, neither the church nor the church's insurance company could sue the member.
+Employers Mutual Casualty Co. v.
+Griffin, 266 S.E.2d 18 ...

 This content is designed to provide accurate and authoritative information in regard to the subject matter covered.
 It is sold with the understanding that the publisher is not engaged in rendering legal, accounting, or other professional service.
 If legal advice or other expert assistance is required, the services of a competent professional person should be sought.
 "From a Declaration of Principles jointly adopted by a Committee of the American Bar Association and a Committee of Publishers and Associations."